svalinn/DAGMC/doc-src/usersguide/get_install.rst

 PyNE
 =====
-PyNE is a Python-based nuclear materials data handling package.
-Integration of the DAGMC Toolkit with any physics package, e.g.
+`PyNE <http://pyne.io>`_ is a Python-based nuclear materials data handling package.
-FLUKA (FluDAG) or Geant4 (DAGSolid), now requires this library be installed.
+Integration of the DAGMC Toolkit with any physics package, e.g.  FLUKA (FluDAG) or Geant4 (DAGSolid), now requires that this library be installed.
 Directions for installing PyNE are `here <http://pyne.io/install.html>`_.
+We recommend building the dependencies individually rather than using the Conda Build method.

 Post Install